Efficiency in Multiple-Type Housing Markets: Preliminaries

 We use the standard notation $R^t=(R^t_1,\ldots,R^t_n)$ to denote the list of all agents' marginal preferences of type-$t$, and $R^{-t}=(R^1,\ldots,R^{t-1},R^{t+1},\ldots,R^m)$ to denote the list of all agents' marginal preferences of all types except for type-$t$.

-A \textit{(multiple-type housing) market} is a triple $(N,e,R)$; as the set of agents $N$ and the endowment allocation remain fixed throughout, we will simply denote the market $(N,e,R)$ by $R$.
+A \textit{(multiple-type housing) market} is a triple $(N,e,R)$.
+When no confusion is possible about the set of agents $N$ and the endowment allocation $e$, we denote market $(N,e,R)$ by $R$.
 Thus, the strict preference profile domain $\mathcal{R}^N$ also denotes the set of all markets with strict preferences.
 Similarly, $\mathcal{R}_s^N$ is also the set of all markets with separable preferences.